Student Belonging and Community Awards

 - Awardees must complete a Reflection Form by the end of the award period.
 Groups need only to complete one joint reflection.

-- Final products to be submitted (by the applicant) with the reflection form include:
+- Final products to be submitted via the reflection form include:

 - Regardless of the applicant, students involved in an awarded project must present their project results at URSA's Research & Creative Activity Day in April of that academic year.